 What Revieve does is gather information such as age, gender, preferences, price, location, weather, skin type, skin concerns and more from the user.
 That already narrows the selection of 4000 beauty products usually down to some hundreds.
 That’s simply not good enough from the perspective of conversion.
 The point is to narrow the selection to a bare minimum.

-By allowing the user to analyze their skin from their video or selfie using computer vision Revieve is able to analyze 68 individual factors such as wrinkles, redness, eye bags, undertone, skin color, eye color etc allowing to narrow the selection of 4000 beauty products all the way down to 3 price groups and beauty routines even less with beauty brands.
+By allowing the user to analyse their skin from their video or selfie using computer vision Revieve is able to analyse more than 70 individual factors such as wrinkles, redness, eye bags, undertone, skin colour, eye colour etc allowing to narrow the selection of 4000 beauty products all the way down to 3 price groups and beauty routines even less with beauty brands.

 The system is usually fairly flexible and allows the provider to override automated recommendation rules and create rules manually based on the sales strategies.
 What’s more, the beauty recommendation engine is completely white-labeled meaning every beauty retailer and brand can make the beauty advisor look and feel like the solution is made by them to their customers when in fact the whole engine behind is provided by Revieve.

 Whats a common factor with all these companies is providing a recommendation engine exclusively suitable for their field, products and customers.
 The second is probably lack of competition in their field.
 What do you think?